Magatijoel9620/stayZen_booking/README.md

 # StayZen - Accommodation Booking App

 This is a Next.js web application for finding and booking accommodations, built with Firebase Studio.
+It includes a user-facing application for browsing and booking, and an admin dashboard for managing properties and bookings.

 ## Tech Stack